johnchan1/DataProducts_ShinyApp/README.md

 This model explains 84% of the variance in miles per gallon.

-To use the app to predict MPG, you need to input the transmission type, weight and accelaration speed.
+To use the app to predict MPG, you need to input the transmission type, weight and acceleration speed.
 The app will show the predicted MPG after clicking the Submit button.